janemarczewski/janemarczewski.github.io/_posts/2014-10-26-when-the-crowds-have-all-gone-home.md

 But after a show is over, this is what happens--at least for me.
 The applause dies out, I say my thank-yous, smile for photos, and laugh with some strangers.

 I pack my car, and respond to the Instagram comments.
-I write my "thank you" tweet, tag the Facebook photos, wash off the makeup, put on mismatching pajamas, the sit on the couch with a plate of whatever I can find in the fridge.
+I write my "thank you" tweet, tag the Facebook photos, wash off the makeup, put on mismatching pajamas, then sit on the couch with a plate of whatever I can find in the fridge.
 My roommates fall asleep and I am alone.
-No one left to impresss, no one left to prove myself to.
+No one left to impress, no one left to prove myself to.

 Silence.